getcarina/getcarina.com/_tutorials/2016-01-26-securing-nginx-with-lets-encrypt.md

     The output of the run command is the ID of your running NGINX container.

     Visit your domain in your browser.
-If it's still a staging certificate, you'll get a security warning, but your site is being served over TLS!
+You'll get a security warning because you're still using a staging certificate, but your site is being served over TLS!
 If you're unable to connect or you see an error message, instead, check the [troubleshooting section](#troubleshooting) for ways to diagnose your problem.

     You aren't done quite yet, however.